picosh/docs/posts/getting-started.md

 # SSH Certificates

-We support the ability for users to use SSH certificates to mint cert pubkeys that grant access to all or specific services.
-This is great if you want finer-grained access control for some machines -- like build machines that only need pgs access -- or for teams that are looking to use pico as part of their toolkit.
+Users can authenticate to pico using SSH certificates.
+SSH certs are great if you want finer-grained access control for specific machines -- like build machines that only need pgs access -- or for teams that are looking to use pico as part of their toolkit.

 Read our doc on [Access Control](/access-control) to learn more.